 Fresh Coils Need to be Primed Before Use

 This right here is probably the largest reason so many new vapers run into their first dry hit.
 It is incredibly important to allow the wick of the coil to absorb your e-liquid.

 Ask pretty much any vaper and they can tell you how horrible it is to get a throatful of what feels like searing heat.
-That and your e-juice is going to taste burnt from the get go.
+That and your e-juice is going to taste burnt from the get-go.

 There are two methodologies you can employ to properly prime your coils.
-The first is to simply replace your old coil for a fresh one, fill it up with your e-liquid of choice, and wait about 20 or 30 minutes.
+The first is to simply replace your old coil with a fresh one, fill it up with your e-liquid of choice, and wait about 20 or 30 minutes.
 That’s it.

-The second way is speedier, but is a somewhat more involved process.
+The second way is speedier but is a somewhat more involved process.
 You’ll be jumpstarting the absorption process by adding little droplets of e-liquid on every available source of cotton visible.